sathley/RDS-MySql-LogShipper/README.md

 This can be done as follows
 >>python Runner.py [path to yaml config file]

-A test yaml config file is given below:
+A sample yaml config file is given below:

 <pre>
 input:
   mysql: